 The approach to the current TMDL and to the draft TMDLs that were public noticed in 2012 is similar, but there are some significant changes based on stakeholder comments and new data.
 The primary differences are summarized in this document:

 The TMDL report was open for public comment from July 22 to September 20, 2019.
 The MPCA thanks everyone who submitted comments.
 Each comment was fully considered and in many cases resulted in edits to the report.

 In 2012, the MPCA developed TMDLs for turbidity-impaired waters in the main stem of the Minnesota River and for stream reaches in the Watonwan River, Le Sueur River, and Blue Earth River watersheds.
 These draft TMDLs were based on the turbidity water quality standards in place before state TSS standards were adopted.
 When the state water quality standard changed from turbidity to TSS, the allocations for impairments in both TMDLs had to be recalculated.
 The agency decided to withdraw the draft TMDLs and redevelop them as one TMDL report, using the new TSS standard.
-For more information on the 2012 reports, public comments, stakeholder and advisory committee materials, and other documentation, contact the staff listed below.
+Contact MPCA staff for more information on the 2012 reports, public comments, stakeholder and advisory committee materials, and other documentation.